saviornt/NexusLite/Project_Development.md

 - [ ] Add in-memory **Hybrid eviction policy** for cache.
 - [ ] Implement the **cache using the hybrid evicition policy** for documents.
 - [ ] Cache → WAL → storage persistence pipeline.
+- [ ] Perform tests and then troubleshoot and fix any issues.

 ### Sprint 3 - Persistence